attainu/attainu-flamingo/coding-challenges/README.md

 ### Day 02
 Write a Javascript program that removes duplicates from an array.
 For example, if the input array is `[1, 2, 2, 3, 4, 5, 6, 6, 7]`, the output of the program should be [1, 2, 3, 4, 5, 6, 7]

+### Day 03
+Create two Javascript functions - `largest` and `smallest`.

+Both of them takes an array of numbers as an input.

+`largest` should return the largest number in the array.

+`smallest` should return the smallest number in the array.